 Tape The Flapper

-Having a flapper while rock climbing could be quite challenging because there’s little you can do to attend to it while you’re up there.
+Having a flapper while rock climbing could be quite challenging because you can do little to attend to it while you’re up there.

 This is why it is recommended that you bring a tape along with your climbing gear when planning to do long-route rock climbing plus you may not be in an advantaged position to stop all you’re doing to attend to a flapper, but you can always find your tape whenever it’s stayed to bind the flapper and complete your climb.
 Having said that, it is therefore important for you to note that this is a form of first-aid treatment and not the real thing.